 Civitatem is similar to First Feudal in that you get an avatar that is physically present in the world but doesn’t depart much from the Rimworld ancestry and keeps you in your omniscient position.
 It’s also similar to Rimworld in that the art style is nearly identical but that’s about as far as it goes.

 Civitatem is more like sadistic town-builder Banished albeit with a tighter focus.
 It also gets flak for having a generic appearance it seems to have some original ideas under the hood with promises of an “exploration mini-game” to discover other settlements.

-As an alternative, you might also like Medieval Dynasty, which is also an open-world survival/builder game, but it’s fully 3D and resembles Life is Feudal more than it does Rimworld or Dwarf Frotress.
+As an alternative, you might also like Medieval Dynasty, which is also an open-world survival and builder game, but it’s fully 3D and resembles Life is Feudal more than it does Rimworld or Dwarf Fortress.

 Probably the biggest name on this list, and one that most Rimworld fans will have heard before, Oxygen Not Included is one of the best alternatives we can recommend.

-Originally I felt that Oxygen Not Included was too difficult and had little in the way of content but Klei have continued to update it at a frantic pace and have expanded and improved pretty much every month.
+Originally I felt that Oxygen Not Included was too difficult and had little in the way of content but Klei has continued to update it at a frantic pace and has expanded and improved pretty much every month.

 One of the strengths of this game is that the ‘event’ can be whatever you want: before starting each game you get to do some set-up that will determine what kind of events you get (very Rimworld), how bad the apocalypse was, how frequent disasters happen, and so on.
 Other strengths include a strategic layer where you can go out, explore, meet other colonies and also fight against bandits.
 It’s still in early access, but it gets regular big updates every couple of months and is shaping up nicely.